jaypipes/articles/db/uuid-vs-integer.md

 * We are mixing reads and writes in a single transaction, which is more representative of a real-world scenario
-* For schema design "C", we accurately stresses the impact of needing to do one additional "point select" query for grabbing the internal customer ID from the external customer UUID
+* For schema design "C", we accurately stress the impact of needing to do one additional "point select" query for grabbing the internal customer ID from the external customer UUID
 * For schema designs "A" and "C", the scenario accurately represents the need